Shape the Regional Growth Strategy

 Country life

-by Sonogirl , about 3 years ago
+by Sonogirl , over 3 years ago

 I moved to chilliwack from Coquitlam in the early 80’s. the idea of a quiet country life is what drew me here.
 I’ve worked in healthcare my whole career.
 I’ve seen chilliwack change from a beautiful country town to an extension of Vancouver.
 It is no longer the gem it once was.
 Safety has become a prime concern and crime has spiked.